cjstoneking/wine_quality/README.md

         Set one fold aside as ensemble hold-out, rest are ensemble development data Initialize ensemble as empty list
         Until ensemble has desired number of models:
+            Initialize model to baseline state
-            Initialize model (e.g. all variables present at power 1, all interactions present) For each step of model improvement:
+            For each step of model improvement:
-                If the model has not been evaluated before: leave it unchanged, so the next steps evaluate baseline performance
+                If the model has not been evaluated before: leave it unchanged
                 Else: Make a random change to the model (change the poynomial degree of a variable, or add/drop an interaction)
                 Split ensemble development data into cross-validation folds (e.g. 10 folds) For each training-holdout split: Fit model to training data, evaluate on model hold-out data